karthickchinnasamy/crud_file/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 ## Notes
 1. Loading default page in Login screen
-2. Enter user name `admin` and password is  `123456`
+2. Enter user name `admin` and password is  `123456` hardcode value
 3. Dashboard showing empty user details
-4. Click to add icon redirect to new user screen and enter new user details
+4. Click to add icon redirect to new user screen and enter new user details.
+5. Using reactive forms and validation in user details screen.

 ## Code scaffolding